 Lead Planter of Eternal City Church | Pittsburgh, PA

-As Rachel and I plant Cross of Christ Fellowship in Naperville, we have sought to be a part of the Acts 29 Network.
-This network of churches is united in several core convictions (gospel-centrality, reformed theology, complementarian leadership, empowered by the Spirit, commitment to church planting) and serves to train, equip, and encourage men and their families as they undertake the impossible task of church planting.
+As Rachel and I plant Cross of Christ Fellowship in Naperville, we have sought to be a part of Acts 29.
+This network of churches is united in several core convictions (gospel centrality, reformed theology, complementarian leadership, empowered by the Spirit, commitment to church planting) and serves to train, equip, and encourage men and their families as they undertake the impossible task of church planting.
 Our home church, Redeemer Fellowship, is part of this network, as are Redeemer’s other two church plants (The Church of Dekalb and Ransom City).

-My assessment with Acts 29 Network began with a lengthy written application, which took over 30 hours to complete.
-The application covered areas of ministry experience, theology, personal holiness, and overall fit for church planting.
-After passing the written application stage, I had two hour phone interview with someone from the Network.
-The interview provided followup on areas from the written application.
-After I passed the phone interview, we were invited an in person interview with 3 regional Acts 29 pastors.
+My assessment with Acts 29 began with a lengthy written application, which took over 30 hours to complete.
+The application covered areas of ministry experience, theology, personal holiness, and overall fitness for church planting.
+After passing the written application stage, I had a two-hour phone interview with someone from the network.
+The interview provided follow-up on areas from the written application.
+After I passed the phone interview, we were invited to an in-person interview with three regional Acts 29 pastors.

 A couple weeks later we heard the official results: we passed!
 This was a huge encouragement and affirmation for us that God is calling us to plant a church in Naperville.
-The assessors gave us a detailed report which listed our strengths and weaknesses and also provided a helpful plan for moving forward to plant a church.
-Overall, we were really encouraged that we passed our assessment and are excited to partner with the Acts 29 Network.
+The assessors gave us a detailed report, which listed our strengths and weaknesses and also provided a helpful plan for moving forward to plant a church.
+Overall, we were really encouraged that we passed our assessment and are excited to partner with Acts 29.
 We have much to learn about church planting and are eager to learn from others who have gone before us.

-God is raising up a new generation of church planters to proclaim His gospel in our increasingly post-Christian country.
-If you’re a church planter, I encourage you to consider joining the Acts 29 Network and be assessed.
-God will use the process for your sanctification and for His glory.
+God is raising up a new generation of church planters to proclaim his gospel in our increasingly post-Christian country.
+If you’re a church planter, I encourage you to consider joining the Acts 29 network and being assessed.
+God will use the process for your sanctification and his glory.

 Lead Planter of Cross of Christ Fellowship | Naperville, IL

 The Acts 29 application process was a huge blessing for me and my family.
-Taking the time to think through and write down our theological positions, leadership structure, philosophy of ministry, strategies and timeframes ended up being such a helpful foundation for getting on the ground and starting our church.
-Going through the assessment served as a confirmation to what we believed was a call to plant and connected us with seasoned men who were years down the line from us.
-The pastors from our assessment have become mentors and guys I contact on a regular bases with questions and coaching advice.
-I would recommend the process to anyone looking to plant and can say that we have been nothing but benefited by our experience.
+Taking the time to think through and write down our theological positions, leadership structure, philosophy of ministry, strategies, and timeframes was such a helpful foundation for getting on the ground and starting our church.
+Going through assessment served as a confirmation of what we believed was a call to plant and connected us with seasoned men who were years down the line from us.
+The pastors from our assessment have become mentors and guys I contact on a regular bases with questions and for coaching advice.
+I would recommend the process to anyone looking to plant and can say that we have been nothing but helped by our experience.

 Lead Planter of The Well | Abilene, TX

 I am eternally grateful for the assessment process.
-Growing up my parents were in ministry and I saw many people have the desire for ministry and planting, however there was no assessment process.
+Growing up, my parents were in ministry and I saw many people with the desire for ministry and planting, however, there was no assessment process.
 Many who went out weren’t called or weren’t ready and I saw many fall over the years.
 So I personally love the process as it helps clarify call and timing.
-I’ve especially enjoyed the panel assessments and receiving personal feedback about my marriage and my leadership.
-This has helped me see things I never would’ve have seen otherwise and since, the gospel has been able to be applied and continues to be applied.
+I’ve especially enjoyed the panel assessments and receiving feedback about my marriage and leadership.
+This has helped me see things I never would’ve have seen otherwise, allowing the gospel to be applied.

 My wife and I are so much better off for it.
-My church is better off for it and I personally am better off for it.
+My church is better off for it and I, personally, am better off for it.
 As hard as it was to accept the truth of things in my life needing growth, the joy of going through the process has completely outweighed the pain.
 Brothers and sisters have spoken into our lives for our good and God’s glory.
-We’ve been challenged, we’ve been encouraged, we’ve been supported and we’ve been befriended.
-Idols were revealed and crushed; fears have been overcome and the gospel continues to lead us to the truth so that we continue to smash those idols and live by faith rather than fear of man.
+We’ve been challenged, encouraged, supported, and befriended.
+Idols were revealed and crushed, fears have been overcome, and the gospel continues to lead us to the truth so that we continue to smash those idols and live by faith rather than fear of man.

-I found the online tool very helpful in terms of clarifying our churches position on theological areas.
-It’s helped clarify our view of mission – discipleship and church planting.
-It’s just all round excited us for what God wants to, can do and we’re believing will do through us as a family and a church family.
+I found the online tool very helpful in terms of clarifying our church’s position on theological areas.
+It’s helped clarify our view of mission—discipleship and church planting.
+It’s just all-around excited us for what God wants to and can do and, we’re believing, will do through us as a family and church family.

 My encouragement to everyone is to embrace the process because it’s what God uses to sanctify you and call you.
 It’s worth it.